fbpx Skip to Content

 I Really Hated Exercise

-In middle school, I played volleyball, which helped to keep my weight in check at least a little bit.
+In middle school, I played volleyball, which helped me make some healthy choices.

-I loved the actual game and even made the A team, but I hated the running.
+I loved the actual game and even made the A team, but I hated the running (and dreaded that part of every. single. practice.).

-It was like my weight was being announced to everyone, wearing my shame on the outside.
+It was like my weight was being announced to everyone, wearing my inner shame on the outside.

 It was ineffective.